Where your recycling goes

 Where does my recycling go?

-After your bins have been emptied, the contents are taken to one of the Visy Material Recovery Facilities where they are sorted into the various recycling streams.
-Visy either processes the recyclables in their own processing plants in Sydney or on-sells the materials to commodity markets.
+After your bins have been emptied, the contents are taken either to a Visy or Polytrade material recovery facility where they are sorted into the various recycling streams.
+The material recovery facilities either process the recyclables in their own processing plants in Sydney or on-sell the materials to commodity markets.

 Why are we not processing all recyclables in Australia?

 Australia recycling sector has not the capacity to deal with all the different recyclable materials Australians produce.
-Inner West Council sends the kerbside recycling to VISY Recycling who then owns the recycling and determines end markets.
-Visy can process plastics #1 (PET), #2 (HDPE) and paper/cardboard in their processing plants in Sydney.
+Inner West Council sends the kerbside recycling to Visy or Polytrade who then own the recycling and determine end markets.
+Visy for example can process plastics #1 (PET), #2 (HDPE) and paper/cardboard in their processing plants in Sydney.
 All other materials from the kerbside recycling bin is send to markets that can process these materials.
-E.g. steel and aluminium have strong market demand in NSW.
+Steel and aluminium have strong market demand in NSW.

 Why is the media talking about a recycling crisis?